Collegiate Rocket League – Spring 2020 Official Rules

 Tournament Administrators may order a Game or Match restart due to exceptional circumstances, such as if a bug significantly affects a Player’s ability to play or the Game or Match is disrupted by a Force Majeure or other event.

-If a Player or Team makes a complaint that results in a Game or Match restart, they will be expected to provide Tournament Administrators with log files from the Game or Match.
+If a Player or Team makes a complaint that results in a Game or Match restart, they shall provide Tournament Administrators with log files from the Game or Match.
 These log files will be subject to investigation, and Tournament Administrators will issue penalties if they determine that the restart was requested in error.

-The Tournament will award up to USD $27,000 in Scholastic Awards for the National Championship.
-Scholastic Awards will be divided equally between all players on a winning team.
+The Tournament will award up to USD $60,000 in Scholastic Awards ($30,000 to each Conference’s League Play).
+Scholastic Awards will be divided equally between all starters on a Winning Team.

 Scholastic Award Amount (USD)

-The Tournament will award up to USD $48,000 in Scholastic Awards for League Play.
-Scholastic Awards will be divided equally between all players on a winning team.
+The Tournament will award up to USD $7,500 in Scholastic Awards for Regional Playoffs ($3,750 per conference).
+Scholastic Awards will be divided equally between all starters on a Winning Team.

 Scholastic Award Amount (USD)